 #21.
 The purpose of the poster behind Monica’s TV set was to hide a hole in the wall that cameras often filmed through.

 #22.
 The doors to Monica’s bedroom and guest room were fake entries.
 The Central Perk set was on the other side of that wall.
 The bedrooms were only put together when needed for a scene.

 (Remember when Monica dated Tom Selleck?
 The studio audience went so wild every time he entered a scene that they had to re-tape some of them on an empty set.)

 #23.
 The flower poster above Monica’s bed was from the 1980 Summer Olympics.

 #24.
 Monica had 11 different categories for towels, including “everyday use,” “fancy,” “guest,” and “fancy-guest.”

 #25.
 The layout of Monica’s bathroom was a little different in different episodes.

 Courteney Cox was pregnant with her daughter Coco during the final season, which is why she was wearing lots of scarves and baggy clothes toward the end of their run.

 I just finished re-watching the final season on DVD, so it literally feels like yesterday that the gang said goodbye.
-And I’m still upset that Rachel gave up her dream job in Paris to stay with Ross.
+And I’m still upset that Rachel had to give up her dream job in Paris to stay with Ross.
 (And yes, to all of you who have pointed it out in the comments, I know he had to stay in NYC to be near Ben.
 But I still thought it was kind of sad she didn’t get what she wanted!)